Working with HTTP/2 in Burp Suite

 Disabling HTTP/2 for proxy listeners

 In some rare cases, such as when a client has problems with its HTTP/2 implementation, you may want to disable HTTP/2 on the connection between the client and Burp's proxy listener.
-To do this, go to Proxy > Options, select the relevant listener, then click Edit.
+To do this, click Settings to open the Settings dialog.
+Go to Tools > Proxy and select the relevant listener under Proxy listeners, then click Edit.
 In the dialog, go to the HTTP/2 tab and deselect the Support HTTP/2 checkbox.
 Burp will then only accept HTTP/1 on this connection even if the client wants to use HTTP/2.

 Note that this does not affect the connection between Burp and the server.